 - 17.8 In year 2014, the Company make an appeal to raise the water tariff rates so as to cover significant operating costs especially in the water cost and distribution expense.
 However, GOA did not approve the request.
 GOA said that rates will remain the same for public and in lieu of the water tariff increase, GOA will pay-off the Company's outstanding electricity and fuel charges with ANGLEC to defray the significant expenses.
 The electricity bill amount shouldered by GOA in favour of the Company estimated to be EC\$4,736,175. - 17.9 A 3% salary rate increase effective June 2016 was made by the Company as approved by the Board to all staff level employees.

-The above events do not have an impact on the financial statement as at December 31, 2011 and December 31, 2010 and presented for disclosure purposes only.
+The above events don't have impact on the financial statement amounts as at December 31, 2012 and 2011 and doesn't require adjustments.